 360-degree vision

-- Sciences: Global change and the Anthropocene
+- Sciences: Global Change and the Anthropocene

 - Medicine: One Health, one health, human, animal and planetary

-- Informatics: Informatics and sustainability issues
+- Geology and Informatics: Informatics and sustainability issues

-Share your work with the community
+Share your project with the community

 The project team